JuliaFavaro/Lab-Fund-Int/Sciami/README.md

 - _Efficiency_Setup08.cpp_, _Efficiency_Setup06.cpp_, _Efficiency_Stanza2004.cpp_ : C++ code to calculate the efficiency and detection rate for each PMT in each Setup for different Alimentation voltage.
 It considers also the correction due to accidental counts.
 - _ToyMonteCarlo.py_ : Python code to estimate the cosmic flux  detection rate for each setup, by adjusting for the geometrical acceptance of each setup.
 - _read_data10.h_: Library in C++ that contains the definition of the reading functions required to read the data coming from the De10Nano DAQ system.
+- _flux_graphs_10.h_: Library in C++ that contains the function to calculate the rates of each of our telescopes.
+Creates the graphs of the rate as a function of time and exponential and poissonian distributions of each telescope cosmic rays detection.
-- _atmosphere.h_: Library in C++ that contains the definition of the reading functions required to read the data coming from the De10Nano DAQ system.
+- _atmosphere.h_: Library in C++ that contains the definition of the reading functions required to read and bin the data coming from the UniPi meteorologic station.
+Creates the dispersion graphs of the rate of each each telescope as a function of these atmospheric parameters, such as humidity, temperature and pression.

-- _flux_graphs_10.h_: Library in C++ that contains the definition of the reading functions required to read the data coming from the De10Nano DAQ system.
+- _read_data0.h_ : File C++ that contains the definition of the reading functions required to read the data coming from the De0Nano DAQ system.
+It also reconverts the time in linear manner.
-- _De10Nano.cpp_ : Code to read the data coming from the De10Nano FPGA acquisition system.

 - _De0Nano.cpp_ : Code to read the data coming from the De0Nano FPGA acqusition system.
 Creates a graph of the rate of each telescope as a function of time.
 Creates an histogram of the counts distribution for each telescope.
-- _read_data0.h_ : File C++ that contains the definition of the reading functions required to read the data coming from the De0Nano DAQ system.
-It also reconverts the time in linear manner.

 ### Objectives of the experience
 1. Verify the existence of possible temporal correlations between the arrivals of cosmic rays at successive times.